 Why couldn’t they heal a little boy being tormented by a demon?
 After all, they had already been healing and performing miracles in the name of Jesus (Mark 6: 13).

-In spiritual warfare, such as in the case of the possessed little boy, the disciples were far too weak on their own.
+In spiritual warfare, such as in the case of the possessed little boy, the disciples would always be far too weak on their own.
 They needed to refocus their hearts on God and remain plugged into the power source that comes through diligent and persistent prayer.
 Only then would they see the incredible and mighty power of God move in the life of the boy.

 Prayer is an incredibly powerful discipline that brings us back to that sense of total dependence on God.
-It’s recognizing that complete and total dependence on God that keeps our hearts humble.
-It’s remaining plugged into prayer that keeps our eyes fixed of Jesus rather than on ourselves.
-Only then, will we experience God’s mighty power.
+It’s recognizing this that keeps our hearts humble.
+It’s remaining plugged into prayer that keeps our eyes fixed on Jesus rather than on ourselves.
+Only then will we experience God’s mighty power.